 Bystander Intervention Training

-In response to the current U.S. political climate, Hollaback! is providing online trainings on how to do your part to protect your neighbors when bigotry and harassment collide in front of you.
+In response to the current U.S. political climate, Hollaback! is providing digital trainings on how to do your part to protect your neighbors when bigotry and harassment collide in front of you.
 Sign up for the next training here.
 You can also scroll down for a super-mini-training from our vlog.

 RESPONDING AS A BYSTANDER

 What’s worse than being targeted with harassment because of your race, sex, religion, color, gender, size, orientation, disability, age, or origin?
 Being targeted while surrounded by bystanders who see what is happening, but then do nothing.